What is the urinary tract?

 - Avoiding spermicide, douching, bath soaps, or other irritants.

-What can I do to about my discomfort before I am treated?
+What can I do about my discomfort before I am treated if it hurts when I pee?

 A pain-relief medication containing phenazopyridine called AZO may be purchased over the counter.
 At The Woman’s Health Pavilion, we offer urgent appointments for women who are very uncomfortable with UTI symptoms.
 If you currently think you have a UTI, we encourage you to call today for an appointment.